silverstripe/addons.silverstripe.org/README.md

 The configuration is already set up in `app/_config/injector.yml` and will use a different index depending on whether the site is on the production server (live) or on UAT or local development environment (test or dev).

- - Install with `brew install elasticsearch@5.6`
- - Start the server with `elasticsearch` in your terminal

 You should run the elastic search reindex task to create the mappings after installation.